Back to Home Page

 Hardware Add-Ons

-2nd PC Monitor This will probably require a new graphics card that provides two monitor outputs.
+2nd PC Monitor This may require a new graphics card that provides two monitor outputs.
 Check that the card is compatible with the editing software that is to be used.
 Using two monitors to display your work area makes video editing much easier on the eye.

 Separate Video Monitor or television Recommended for assessing colour balance - LCD screens' colour performance is not as accurate as that of CRTs